What is LACLS?

 The Latin American, Caribbean, and Latinx Studies Program offers an interdisciplinary minor that allows students flexibility as they deepen their understanding of the region.
 Minors can draw on coursework from departments all over campus, from History and Political Science, to Anthropology, languages, Business, Education, and more.
 Courses taken abroad can even fulfill requirements toward the LACLS minor!

-Students completing the minor will have developed the knowledge and skills necessary to pursue their professional or further academic career goals in a range of fields that intersect with this program, including the humanities, social sciences, business, and nursing.
+Students completing the minor will develop the knowledge and skills necessary to pursue their professional or further academic career goals in a range of fields, including the humanities, social sciences, business, nursing, and more.

 Program Completion Requirements:

-- A 2.0 grade point average in the minor is required for completion of the degree.
+* A 2.0 grade point average in the minor is required for completion of the degree.
 The minor GPA is calculated based on all courses applicable to the minor that the student has attempted at UA.